Offshore company formation in Mauritius

 - Appoint a local Management Company like Sunibel Corporate Services to act as qualified company secretary resident in Mauritius;

-- Must file audited Profit and Loss account and Balance Sheet annually with the Financial Services Commission within 6 months of the financial year-end;
+- Must file audited Profit and Loss account and Balance Sheet annually with the FSV within 6 months of the financial year-end;

 - Tax returns must be filed with Income Tax Authorities;

 - Have a company clause stating that disputes shall be solved by arbitration in Mauritius; and

 - Shares to be registered on a securities exchange scheduled by the FSC.

 A GBC is a company registered in Mauritius and licenced by the FSC, the country’s regulatory authority, is responsible for the regulation, supervision, and inspection of all financial services, other than banks.
 GBCs are regulated under the Companies Act 2001 and Financial Services Development Act 2001.
 Both regulations have set the base and transformed Mauritius as a solid and reliable International Financial Centre.

 Click here for more information about the Mauritius Global Business Company.

 Under the FSA 2007, an Authorised Company is a company where: